ishanify/Prediction-Model-Projects/README.md

 ### Conclusion
 Considering the small size of the dataset, the results were satisfactory.
-KNN classification model predicted results with accuracy = 85.71% As I learn new concepts in Data Science it is likely that I will revisit this dataset, to test other algorithms.
+KNN classification model predicted results with accuracy = 85.71% It would be interesting to build prediction models for big data sets.
+As I learn new concepts in Data Science it is likely that I will revisit this dataset, to test other algorithms.